omgr/coding-problems-practice/docs/GETTING-STARTED.md

-# 🎯 Getting Started - Your First Day
+# 🎯 Getting Started Guide

-Welcome to your coding interview preparation journey!
-This guide will help you get started with Day 1.
+A practical walkthrough for your first problem, complete with coaching questions and step-by-step implementation guidance across all five languages.

 ---